Angel Mounds: Early excavation

 Initial efforts in 1938–39 focused on surveying and clearing the main archaeological site and an outlying camp.
 From 1939 to 1942, as a project financed by President Franklin D. Roosevelt's New Deal, the Works Projects Administration employed more than 250 workers under the direction of Indiana archeologist Glenn A. Black to excavate 120000 ft2 of the site.
+The men hired were inexperienced in archaeological field methods, so Black adapted standardized forms utilized by the University of Chicago under Fay-Cooper Cole and Thorne Deuel.
 These efforts resulted in the recording and processing of 2.3 million archaeological items.
+These WPA excavations focused largely on habitation areas, like the large village site, and less on the mounds in order to better understand daily life of the Mississippian peoples.
 Excavation was temporarily halted during World War II, but resumed in 1945 as part of the Indiana University Archaeology Field School during the summer months.

 In 1946, the Indiana Historical Society transferred ownership of the property to the State of Indiana, but retained the rights to excavate the site.
 Black remained on the property as its caretaker.
 Between 1958 and 1962, two National Science Foundation grants provided financial support to assess geophysical applications at the site, including use of a proton magnetometer to trace segments of the site's palisade (stockade) walls that were not visible from the surface.
 This project, which extended the work begun by the University of Oxford's Research Laboratory for Archaeology and the History of Art, was one of the "first comprehensive tests in the Americas" to assess the instrument's potential on a New World site.